Oduig/dive/README.markdown

 	* Have set the Splashtop app's mode to *smooth* rather than *sharp*.
 	* Open a port on your firewall so the signal stays in your LAN (for latency).
 	* Streaming 1080p takes about 50 Mbit.
 Wireless 802.11n is recommended, 802.11g is the minimum.
 You do not need a fast internet connection.
-* Use the client app on Android together with the server app, and connect with one of:
+* Use the client app on Android together with the server app.
+It currently supports yaw, pitch, and jumping.
+Connect with one of:
 	* UDP, straightforward.
 	* Bluetooth.
 I implemented it so that the Android app acts as the client.
 Make sure you enter your devices' bluetooth IDs into the program.
 	* TCP.
 It is slower than the other two, but not by a shocking amount.